Top 10 best plug-in hybrids 2022

 The best plug-in hybrids offer good electric range, low running costs and strong performance

 PHEVs tend to be able to travel a good distance on electric power alone (25-50 miles depending on the model).
 While you might be drawn to a plug-in hybrid by the promise of unbelievable MPG figures, it’s worth noting that getting close to these numbers in real life completely depends on the types of journeys you do and how often you recharge the battery.
-On longer journeys where you’ve depleted the electric range, you’ll be relying on the engine.
+On longer journeys where you’ve depleted the electric range, you’ll be relying on the engine to get you to your destination.

 Because of the way emissions tests are undertaken, PHEVs offer very low quoted CO2 figures, and this makes them ideal for company-car drivers looking to slash their Benefit-in-Kind tax bills.
 But more and more private buyers are opting for plug-in hybrids too, often as a way to test the waters of electric-car ownership.